-At this critical juncture we find ourselves in a period where the talks, discussions, topics of conversation and focus of media networks, newspapers and various media centres around the Soccer World Cup.
-Many people would spend large sums of hard earned money to witness this spectacle live, while others would spend hours of valuable time glued to the television watching every move of their favourite team.
+At this critical juncture we find ourselves in a period where the talks, discussions, topics of conversation and focus of media networks, newspapers and various media centres around the Virus.

-I would like to draw a parallel between the World Cup and our lives as Muslims.
+I would like to draw a parallel between Soccer and our lives as Muslims.

 It is really amazing how players engaged in a football match or any other code of sport find their lives guided and governed by the rules of the game.
 They are cognisant of the fact that if the rules are broken or the laws are flouted penalties would follow.
 The player is guided by the lines and boundaries and parameters of the game which he plays.
 As Muslims we have been sent for a greater purpose, the lines and boundaries that govern us are the lines and boundaries chalked out for us by Allah Ta’ala.
 Allah says in the Glorious Quran: